BUENOS AIRES, RIO DE JANEIRO, IGUASSU FALLS, SANTIAGO, BARILOCHE & LAKE REGION

 International flights to/from the U.S. are not included.
 Land-only travelers are responsible for arranging entry and exit flights, as well as their arrival and departure transfers. smarTours cannot be held responsible for any damage caused by air schedule changes and delays.
 Unused land services are non-refundable.

-Main Tour: Land services start upon independent check-in at your Santiago hotel on Day 2 of the itinerary and end on Day 15.
+Main Tour: Land services start upon independent check-in at your Santiago hotel on Day 2 of the itinerary and end on Day 15 after your morning tour.
 If you wish to join the Santiago sightseeing on Day 2, we recommend that you arrive at the restaurant Divertimento Chileno (address: Av.
 El Cerro s/n, esquina Pedro de Valdiva Norte, Pargue Metropolitano) by 8:30am.

 PASSPORT AND VISA INFORMATION